NERC-CEH/data-science-toolbox/README.md

 </p>

->ℹ️ **Note**: This Jupyter Book is a work in progress and is being developed as part of the NCUK task to provide a suite of open-source, adaptable analytical methods for the academic community.
+>ℹ️ **Note: This Jupyter Book is a work in progress and is currently in a prototype stage**.
+It is being developed as part of the NCUK task to provide a suite of open-source, adaptable analytical methods for the academic community.
 The methodologies and notebooks are expected to evolve over time, with contributions from various researchers at UKCEH and external organisations.

 [**Contributing**](#contributing)
 | [**Published Book**](#published-book)